 FUTURES RECOVERY HEALTHCARE IS COMMITTED TO OFFERING HIGH-QUALITY, EFFECTIVE, AND RELEVANT TREATMENT TO OUR NATION’S VETERANS AND FIRST RESPONDERS.

-The Futures Hero’s Ascent Program focuses on identifying and addressing mental health conditions such as underlying trauma, chronic pain, addiction, and other issues shared by first responders and veterans.
-The program’s coordinated and personalized care plans incorporate medical treatment, psychiatry, individual and group psychotherapy, physical therapy, wellness services, and neurostimulation.
-Family programming is an integral part of the Hero’s Ascent program.
+The Futures’ Hero’s Ascent track focuses on identifying and addressing mental health conditions such as underlying trauma, chronic pain, addiction, and other issues shared by first responders and veterans.
+The tracks’s coordinated and personalized care plans incorporate medical treatment, psychiatry, individual and group psychotherapy, physical therapy, wellness services, and neurostimulation.
+Family programming is an integral part of the Hero’s Ascent track.
 Therapy and education are provided to help family members address their mental health needs and learn to support their loved one’s recovery.
 Futures strives to help frontline workers find like-mindedness, camaraderie, and support by connecting with peers in recovery.
 Our thriving alumni community is a source of ongoing inspiration and connection.

 The Futures Hero’s Ascent Advisory Board